-Over the years, municipalities in the Dayton region have commissioned poignant monuments to pay tribute and provide a public remembrance for the attacks of Sept.
+Over the years, municipalities in the Dayton region have created moving monuments to pay tribute and provide a public remembrance for the devastating attacks of Sept.
 11, 2001.

 Beavercreek, Urbana, Fairborn and Lebanon use pieces of contorted steel that were once part of the World Trade Center towers to commemorate the event.
 More than 1,200 pieces of steel have been delivered to cities throughout the country.